WorldVistA/VistA/Documentation/PrepareMComponents.rst

 .. role:: usertype
     :class: usertype

+To acquire the VistA-M source tree, follow the instructions in ObtainingVistAMCode_

 Within the VistA-M source tree, there is a Packages folder which contains all of the VistA M components divided by package name.
 Inside each package directory lies a 'Routines' directory and a 'Globals' directory.
 The 'Routines' directory